ShuklaGroup/LazBFDEF/README.md

 ## Reproducing the work

-All results can be reproduced by running the `.ipynb` files contained in the `./scripts`
+All results can be reproduced by running the `.ipynb` files contained in the `./scripts`.
+The code can either be run on Google Colab or locally.